7 Best Ways To Get Galleria Borghese Tickets

 Toilets are located in the basement.

-There is a coffee shop open from 9:00 am to 7:00 pm; and a bookshop open from 8:30 am to 7:00 pm.
+The coffee shop is open from 9:00 am to 7:00 pm; the souvenir shop is open from 8:30 am to 7:00 pm.

 There also is a cloakroom where you can leave larger bags and backpacks: only small bags and purses are allowed inside the museum.
 Selfie sticks, food and drinks (including water) can’t be taken inside.